widoriezebos/Thoth/Documentation/Administration/Configuration.md

 : Image recognition.
 Set (comma separated) the extensions (without the '.') below to determine whether a matching resource will be treated as an image.
 Default = png,jpeg,jpg,gif,tiff,bmp

 ### Markdown processing options

+markdown.newlineheaders
+: Will add a newline before every header in the source.
+Avoids some parser issues where strictness is involved.
+Default = on

 markdown.appenderrors
 : Append any link / include error messages at the bottom of the document.
-Default = true
+Default = on

 markdown.option.SMARTS
 : Pretty ellipses, dashes and apostrophes.
 Default = on